 Give your yard some verticality with a retaining wall or raised gardens.
 Retaining wall blocks are a great way of either mastering your irregular landscape or creating new landmarks.
 Edgers are ideal for keeping your paths in line as well as outlining your gardens.
 They both come in all shapes and sizes, prefect for matching with each other and other stonework.

-At New England Enterprises we offer full-service landscaping, excavation, and demolition, but we’re also there for you when it comes to landscaping supplies and dumpsters or trucking services.
-Let us know if we can help you get the supplies you need brought straight to your door, or help you with major digging, stump removal, or excavations for a pool or pond.
+At New England Enterprises we offer full-service landscaping, excavation, and demolition services, but we can also provide help in securing the materials you may need.
+Let us know if we can help you with major digging, stump removal, or excavations for a pool or pond.
 We’re here to help with projects big or small, so get in contact with use for a free estimate of your project.